-The album Nightmare Revisited, is a collection of covers from the soundtrack which started with the additions to the film’s 2006 re-release in Disney Digital 3-D. Included in the 13th- anniversary edition DVD was a bonus disc with covers of five of the film’s songs by Fall Out Boy, Panic! at the Disco, Marilyn Manson, Fiona Apple, and She Wants Revenge.
+The album Nightmare Revisited is a collection of covers from the soundtrack, which started with the additions to the film’s 2006 re-release in Disney Digital 3-D. The 13th-anniversary edition DVD included a bonus disc with covers of five of the film’s songs by Fall Out Boy, Panic! at the Disco, Marilyn Manson, Fiona Apple, and She Wants Revenge.

-The album itself was released by Walt Disney Records on Sept 30, 2008, with many more artists.
-It’s gotten quite the audience of music and Tim Burton Lovers.
+The album was released by Walt Disney Records on Sept 30, 2008, with many more artists.
+It’s gotten quite an audience of music and Tim Burton Lovers.

 There are few who deny, at what I do I am the best